Self-Esteem in Children: A Parents Guide to Supporting Your Child

 How self-esteem develops

-Self-esteem starts in very young children and develops slowly over the years.
+Self-esteem starts in very young children and develops over the years, with one study suggesting that a child’s self-esteem has already been established by the time they reach their fifth birthday (i).
 Babies who receive positive attention and care can start to develop good self-esteem very early on in their lives.
 Then as they get older and become able to do more and more things for themselves their self-esteem grows.

 Learning new things at school, getting good grades and passing exams, making friends, making progress with activities they enjoy and receiving positive praise for their efforts are all things that may help boost a child’s self-esteem as they’re growing up.